craigwfox/craigwfoxcom/src/posts/post-equal-height-cols.md

 ### Cons

 - The height isn't dynamic.
-If content runs long it will expand outside of the container.
+If content runs long it will overflow outside of the container.
-- Requires rows so if you want to swap from a 3 column layout to a two column as the browser this doesn't allow for it
+- Requires rows so if you want to swap from a 3 column layout to a two column as the browser resizes it requires a decent bit of CSS

 ### The HTML

-The HTML is a typical grid layout.
-You have a row containing your columns.
+The HTML is a typical grid layout of rows and columns.
+Very similar to what you would see in older version of Bootstrap.

 ```html
 <div class="row">